 Winning the hearing can mean keeping your license and avoiding additional penalties.
 If the DOR determines that the three above questions are affirmatively answered and proven by a preponderance of evidence, your license will be suspended or revoked based on any prior offenses or test refusal.

-- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Jefferson City, MO after 30 days.
+- First DWI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in Jefferson City, MO after 30 days.

 - Refusal to Submit to a Chemical Test: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.

-If you need to restore limited driving privileges, consult a knowledgeable Jefferson City, MO DWI lawyer now to help improve your chances of approval.
+If you need to restore limited driving privileges, consult a knowledgeable Jefferson City, MO DWI lawyer as soon as possible to help improve your chances of approval.

 Cole County Resources